 7) Satan and the doctrine about Satan is best understood metaphorically not as an actual entity, but the emotions of doubt and fear and personal unworthiness that we talk about Satan using against us were likely experienced by Joseph deeply as the vision started.

-8) Joseph experienced the interaction with God in the Christian tradition of one God being manifest in God the Eternal Father and His Son Jesus Christ.
+8) Joseph likely experienced the interaction with God in the Trinitarian Christian tradition of one God being manifest in God the Eternal Father and His Son Jesus Christ, similar to Stephen the Martyr’s vision.

 9) It happened in the spring in a grove of trees near his house.